stenglein-lab/taxonomy_pipeline/docs/tutorial.md

 conda activate taxonomy
 ```

+Every time you log out then log back in the server, remember to activate that taxonomy conda environment.

-Running the following commands will recapitulate what the pipeline does:
+Running the following commands will recapitulate how the pipeline runs fastqc:
 ```
 # use FastQC to analyze the data in one fastq file
-fastqc -o fastqc_pre dros_pool_R1.fastq
+fastqc dros_pool_R1.fastq
 ```

-In the pipeline, this command is run as one command in the larger [run_pipeline](../bin/run_pipeline) bash script.
+In the pipeline, this command is run from the main [run_pipeline](../bin/run_pipeline) bash script.
 See if you can find where it's run in that script by looking at [the file](../bin/run_pipeline) on github.

 After fastqc completes, you should see a new html file if you run the `ls` command.